 Researchers may request funding for a one-year grant period.
 Proposals for projects of more than one year's duration must be re-submitted each year thereafter for recurrent consideration.
 If a project was awarded funding in the previous year, it will be evaluated on individual merit and is not guaranteed future funding.
 The average grant awarded will vary between program request area: General Research ($25,000-$75,000), Head Trauma (up to $50,000), and Young Investigator Awards (up to $20,000).

-The application period for this program opens in August, with a deadline of November 1.
+The application period for this program opens in September, with a deadline of November 1.
 Researchers are notified in May following approval from the Foundation's Board of Trustees.
 Institutions will receive an agreement outlining the terms and conditions of award, which will be executed prior to the project's anticipated start date of October 1.

-Based on the research program’s established criteria, the following items have been identified by the AQHA Equine Research Committee as undesirable proposal design objects and or requests: requests from private for-profit companies; research designated for trade name products; commercial product research, and the use of ponies as a model in the research plan.
+Based on the research program’s established criteria, the following items have been identified by the AQHF Equine Research Committee as undesirable proposal design objects and or requests: requests from private for-profit companies; research designated for trade name products; commercial product research, and the use of ponies as a model in the research plan.